About your Parish Council

 The Appeals and Standards Committee comprises of both elected District and Parish Councillors,together with co-opted independent Members.
 The co-opted Members are all residents of the District

 having no other connection with the Council.
-If you wish to make a complaint, please read the relevant information provided by clicking The Arrangements for Dealing with Breaches of the Code.
+If you wish to make a complaint, please read the relevant information provided by clicking The Arrangements for Dealing with Breaches of the Code - again on the "Official Documentation" page.
 Once read there is a standard Complaint Form which needs to be completed.
 This can be sent electronically to the Monitoring Officer

-or by post to the following address: Monitoring Officer, Daventry District Council, Lodge Road, Daventry, Northants.
+or by post to the following address: Monitoring Officer, West Northants Council, Lodge Road, Daventry, Northants.
 NN11 4FP

 Complaints will only be considered if they are about the behaviour of a Member.
 Complaints about things that are not covered by the Members’ Code of Conduct will not be considered.
 If you make a